> ERA Quick Connections — December 2023, Vol. 1

 INDUSTRY TRENDS SURVEY

-The October ERA Industry Trends survey is now closed and results are in!
+The December ERA Electronics Components Industry Trends survey is now open and accepting responses from ERA member firms!

 VIEW 2023 SURVEY RESULTS